 Where the Côte de Nuits Meets the Ground

 Corgoloin sits at the point where the Côte de Nuits officially ends and the Côte de Beaune has not yet begun.
 It is a transitional stretch of Burgundy that rarely generates the headlines commanded by Gevrey-Chambertin or Vosne-Romanée to the north, but that quietness is precisely what makes the domaines here worth attention.
-The villages at this southern fringe of the Côte de Nuits tend to produce wines that reflect limestone and clay-heavy soils rather than the more celebrated iron-rich profiles higher up the slope — a different register of terroir expression, and one that rewards growers willing to work precisely within it.
-Domaine Camille Thiriet, at 114 Grande Rue in the village itself, sits inside this geography and earns its 2025 Pearl 2 Star Prestige rating against that specific backdrop.
+The villages at this southern fringe of the Côte de Nuits tend to produce wines that reflect limestone and clay-heavy soils rather than the more celebrated iron-rich profiles higher up the slope, a different register of terroir expression, and one that rewards growers willing to work precisely within it.
+Domaine Camille Thiriet, at 114 Grande Rue in the village itself, sits inside this geography and sits at 114 Grande Rue, 21700 Corgoloin.

-The prestige rating matters here not as a badge but as a locational signal.
-Pearl 2 Star Prestige recognition in 2025 places the domaine in a tier that peers closely at craft execution relative to appellation potential — an important distinction in Corgoloin, where the raw land does not come with the built-in credibility of a Premier or Grand Cru designation.
+The rating matters here as a quality signal.
+The 2025 Pearl 2 Star Prestige rating reflects that work with precision.
 The achievement is more instructive than it would be in a village where classified vineyards do the heavy lifting.

 For a domaine working in this band of the slope, terroir expression is not just a philosophical stance; it is the primary argument for the wine's existence at a premium level.
 In Burgundy, the appellation ladder provides a shortcut to credibility for many producers.
 For those based in villages that sit outside the classified hierarchy, the work of articulating place through winemaking discipline carries more weight.
 The pearl-level recognition Domaine Camille Thiriet holds for 2025 suggests that work is being done with sufficient precision to register beyond the local level.

-How This Domaine Positions Against Its Regional Peer Set
+How This Domaine Positions Against Its Regional comparable set

 Burgundy's southern Côte de Nuits is a different competitive context from the classified châteaux of Bordeaux.
 To draw the contrast clearly: a property like Château Batailley in Pauillac or Château Branaire Ducru in Saint-Julien operates within a classification framework that dates to 1855 and provides an automatic positioning shorthand.
 Similarly, Château Bélair-Monange in Saint-Emilion carries Premier Grand Cru Classé status that anchors its market position before a single wine is poured.
 Domaine Camille Thiriet works without those institutional anchors and earns its positioning through the wines themselves.